 AKA Little Miss Flint

 Copeny’s advocacy prompted President Obama to dedicate $100 million in relief toward the water crisis in Flint, Michigan.
-She has raised over $1 million for multiple campaigns that provided thousands of children with school supplies and books and gave away over 1 million bottles of waters and thousands of water filters to people experiencing polluted water in their communities.
-She continues to lead today as an ambassador to the Women’s March on Washington and the National Climate March, as a member of the Flint Youth Justice League and the MDE Anti-Racism Student Advisory Council, and as an advocate for water rights for her community in Flint.
+She has raised over $1 million for multiple campaigns.
+These campaigns provided thousands of children with school supplies, and gave away over 1 million bottles of water.
+Amariyanna also gave away thousands of water filters to people experiencing polluted water in their communities.
+She continues to lead today as an ambassador to the Women’s March on Washington and the National Climate March.
+She is also a member of the Flint Youth Justice League and the MDE Anti-Racism Student Advisory Council.

 11 transformative climate and environmental bills passed this year — from holding corporations accountable for pollution to addressing lead in public school water — in no small part thanks to our year-round advocacy work in Sacramento and across the state.
 Check them all out on our priority bills page!

 Your support changes what’s possible for our future and our environment.